maximocrv/signal_processing/README.md

 ```
 ./test_signal_processor
-./run_signal_processor window_average average_mode num_fourier_coeffs
+./run_signal_processor
 ```

+You will be prompted to input a number of parameters.
 Note that `window_average` is an integer representing the moving average window that will be used for the time domain averaging, `average_mode` is a string which determines the type of averaging that will be applied (the two options are "moving_average" and "exponential_moving_average"), and `num_fourier_coeffs` represents the number of Fourier coefficients that will be used for the filtering in the Fourier domain (i.e. we consider the ones with the largest magnitude for reconstructing the signal in the time domain).

 Once you have run this, you can run open the jupyter notebook `plots.ipynb` to visualize the results (note that there are already plots present which we have generated from our own test runs).